By JEFF MONTEJANO |

 Sacramento has made housing construction a major policy priority in 2019 which is welcome news.
 However, this elevated level of attention must be balanced with the importance of respecting local control.
 Whether through lawsuits, or a myriad of new state mandates, a heavy-handed, top-down approach from Sacramento will only serve to widen the existing rift with local municipalities.

-During a recent visit to Sacramento, leadership from the Building Industry Association of Southern California met with members of the state legislature and the governor’s office to discuss the importance of establishing a collaborative process in addressing the housing crisis.
+During a recent visit to Sacramento, leadership from the Building Industry Association of Southern California met with members of the state legislature and the governor’s office to discuss the importance of establishing a collaborative process in addressing the housing affordability crisis.

 At the same time, cities and counties cannot turn a blind eye to the hurdles which they have created when it comes to the creation of new housing.
 A proactive approach, including the loosening of overly restrictive zoning requirements, as well as reducing costly development fees, are critical steps to creating an atmosphere hospitable to the development of new housing.